-On Justice Day, January 25, 2013, students and faculty took the day off from their daily routine to experience art that educates about social justice, promotes respect for the transcendent dignity of all people, and inspires actions that can repair our world.
+On Justice Day, students and faculty take the day off from their daily routine to learn about issues of peace and justice.

 You can view and download photos from last year's Justice Day on flickr.

 See the Justice Day poem-song Adam Shames of Poetry Pals created from the words and ideas gathered from the entire school community for Justice Day 2013.